OrangeBetaStar/WaifuBrew/README.md

 04/20/18 - Changed vanilla Java application to Maven to have JavaXT dependency for image manipulation.
 Added test stage [BetaStar]

 04/24/18 - Fixed movement issue with JavaXT, added text line for dialog, continued Gaia's JSON implementation.
 [BetaStar]

+04/25/18 - Finished implementing basic form of JSON parser.
+Now retrieves Characters, Moods, and Dialogues.
+Auto fixes Moods when implementation of JSON only specifies one Mood for all characters.
+3 characters can have all HAPPY Mood with single Mood in JSON [BetaStar]